-The real issue after the British took control arose from a charter the Duke of York penned, granting the newly acquired lands seized from the Dutch, which granted the land, in the document called New Caeserea or New Jersey to Sir George Carteret and Lord Berkely of Stratton.
+The real issue after the British took control arose from a charter the Duke of York penned, granting the newly acquired lands seized from the Dutch, which granted the land, in the document called Nova Caesaria (New Caeserea) or New Jersey to Sir George Carteret and Lord Berkely of Stratton.
 Particularly, this phraseology seems to assure us that Staten Island was intended to be part of New Jersey: “…all that tract of land adjacent to New England, and lying and being to the westward of Long Island, and Manhitas Island and bounded on the east part by the main sea, and part by Hudson’s river…”*

 Remember, both Brooklyn and Queens are actually located on the gigantic island we call Long Island and the American Natives referred to as Matowacks.
 In fact, for the longest time, U.S. Postal Service mail was not addressed to Queens, N.Y., but rather to Queens neighborhoods, followed by Long Island.
 (Astoria, Long Island; etc.)

 Staten Island is clearly west of Long Island.
 Further, if we look at the Hudson River, the majority of its water drains into the Atlantic via the Narrows 5,267.89 ft (1.61 km), and not the Arthur Kill waterway, which measures an average of about 1,145.14 ft (349.04 m) in width between Staten Island and the mainland of New Jersey.